 This can happen due to an Exchange fault or setting, such as when the journal mailbox was not set for all Exchange databases.
 You can verify this by going to the Exchange console > Organization config > Mailbox, selecting the properties for each of the databases and then going to Maintenance, enabling Journal and then adding the GFI Archiver journal user.

-A particular example of this scenario involves an Exchange hybrid deployment, which has local Exchange mailboxes as well as Office 365 mailboxes.
-When accessing the ECP\Exchange Admin Center, under Recipients > Mailboxes, we should see what mailboxes are for Office365.
+A particular example of this scenario involves an Exchange hybrid deployment, which has local Exchange mailboxes as well as Microsoft 365 (previously known as Microsoft Office 365) mailboxes.
+When accessing the ECP\Exchange Admin Center, under Recipients > Mailboxes, we should see what mailboxes are for Microsoft 365.
 If we have a journaling mailbox set for the local Exchange database only, any emails that do not contain a local Exchange mailbox would not have a copy saved to the local Exchange journaling mailbox.

 This is where journaled items that were not pulled from the journaling box are placed in the inbox.